brc-dd/tw-harmony/README.md

 ## Notes

-### Differences from the original palette

-The light blue color is renamed to "sky" to align with Tailwind's naming convention.

 ### Compatibility

 For this to work properly on not-so-modern browsers, you'll need to add [`@csstools/postcss-oklab-function`](https://github.com/csstools/postcss-plugins/tree/main/plugins/postcss-oklab-function) plugin to your PostCSS config: